The Safety Formula: How to Bulletproof Your Portfolio Against Rate Shocks

 Show Notes

 Nobody panics when rates drop.
-It's the climb that exposes who built on sand.
+It's the climb that shows who built on sand.

 Between January and October 2025, the 30-year fixed rate swung from 6.62% to 7.22% and back to 6.84%.
-That doesn't sound dramatic until you own eight doors and three of them have adjustable-rate loans resetting next quarter.
-Then it's a math problem — and the math doesn't care about your optimism.
+That doesn't sound dramatic until you own eight doors and three of them carry adjustable-rate loans resetting next quarter.
+Then it becomes a math problem — and the math doesn't care about your optimism.

-Here's the thing: rising rates don't kill portfolios.
+Rising rates don't kill portfolios.
 Thin margins do.
-Today I'm walking you through the exact safety formula I use to stress-test every property before a rate shock turns cash flow into a monthly drain.
+Here's the safety formula I run on every property to stress-test it before a rate shock turns cash flow into a monthly drain.

 Here's a real scenario.
 You own a fourplex in Kansas City generating $4,200/month in gross rent.
 After operating expenses — taxes, insurance, maintenance, vacancy reserve — your NOI is $2,730/month.
 Your mortgage payment is $2,184/month.

 That's why 1.25 is the floor, not the target.
 Below it, you're one bad month away from feeding the property out of pocket.
-My point of view is this: if a deal won't pencil at 1.25 DSCR, it's not a deal.
+If a deal won't pencil at 1.25 DSCR, it's not a deal.
 It's a bet.

 The Safety LTV: Stay Under 65%

 LTV — Loan-to-Value — tells you how much of your property is financed versus owned.
 At 80% LTV, you own a sliver.
-At 65% LTV, you've got a real equity cushion.
+At 65%, you've got a real equity cushion.

 Why does this matter for rate shocks?
-Because when rates rise and you need to refinance, lenders tighten.
+When rates rise and you need to refinance, lenders tighten.
 They want lower LTV.
 If you're already at 80% and the property hasn't appreciated enough, you might not qualify for the new loan at all.
-You're trapped in a loan you can't refinance with terms you can't afford.
+You're trapped in terms you can't afford with no way to refinance out.

 The +2% Stress Test

-Before buying or refinancing, I run every property through this: take the current rate and add 200 basis points.
-If the deal still works at that rate, it's safe.
+Before buying or refinancing, run every property through this: take the current rate and add 200 basis points.
+If the deal still works, it's safe.
 If it breaks, it was never safe — you were just lucky.

-That's still above 1.0 — you're not bleeding.
+Still above 1.0, so you're not bleeding.
 But it's below the 1.25 floor.
-So if rates climb and you need to refi, this property transitions from "comfortable" to "tight."
-The question is: are you okay with tight?
-If the rent market in that Birmingham neighborhood supports a $50-75/unit increase over the next 18 months, you might grow into the margin.
-If rents are flat?
-Pass.
+If rates climb and you need to refi, this property goes from "comfortable" to "tight."
+The question becomes: does the rent market in that Birmingham neighborhood support a $50–75/unit increase over the next 18 months?
+If rents are growing, you might build into the margin.
+If rents are flat, pass.

 Building the Full Safety Formula

-Here's the formula I use on every property in my portfolio, once a quarter:
+Run this on every property in your portfolio, once a quarter.

 Step 2: Calculate current DSCR.
-NOI ÷ mortgage payment.
-If it's below 1.25, flag it red.
+NOI divided by mortgage payment.
+Below 1.25?
+Flag it red.

 Step 3: Run the +2% test.
 Recalculate the mortgage payment at current rate + 2%.
 Recalculate DSCR.
-If it drops below 1.0, that property is vulnerable.
+Below 1.0?
+That property is vulnerable.

 Step 4: Check LTV.
-Current loan balance ÷ current market value.
+Current loan balance divided by current market value.
 Above 65%?
 You've got limited refi options if things get tight.

 Step 5: Score the property.

-• Yellow: DSCR ≥ 1.10 at current rate but fails one stress test
+• Yellow: DSCR at or above 1.10 at current rate but fails one stress test

 Red properties get an action plan: raise rents, reduce expenses, or sell before the next rate reset.